thecodingmachine/mvc.bce/doc/quickstart.md

 Our playground data model
 --
 The first thing you have to know, is that BCE directy relies on your application's ORM system.
-For now, Mouf's ORM system is TDBM, but when others will be available, we will do our best to provide multi-ORM support.
+For now, Mouf's ORM system is TDBM ((see documentatiopn here)[http://mouf-php.com/packages/mouf/database.tdbm/index.md]), but when others will be available, we will do our best to provide multi-ORM support.
 You will find a detailed description of BCE's architecture in the dedicated chapter [Detailed Architecture](detailed-architecture.html)

 ![Data Model](images/data-model.png "playground data model")

 **Requirement** : BCE needs a specific TDBM setting.
-You must turn the defaultAutoSaveMode to false in the "tdbmService" instance*
+You must turn the defaultAutoSaveMode to false in the "tdbmService" instance (see [TDBM's DAOs section](http://mouf-php.com/packages/mouf/database.tdbm/doc/generating_daos.md))

 ##Create and configure the form instance
 First thing you have to do is creating a BCEForm instance.
 The BCEForm class represents a form.
 This is done, as usual, by hiting the "create a new instance" item of the ribbon menu.
 For example, we create a userForm instance :